facebookincubator/velox/velox/docs/functions/spark/math.rst

 .. spark:function:: floor(x) -> [same as x]

     Returns ``x`` rounded down to the nearest integer.
-    In Spark, Supported types are: BIGINT and DOUBLE.
+    Supported types are: BIGINT and DOUBLE.

 .. spark:function:: multiply(x, y) -> [same as x]

     Returns the result of multiplying x by y.
 The types of x and y must be the same.
     For integral types, overflow results in an error.
-Corresponds to spark's operator ``*``.
+Corresponds to Spark's operator ``*``.

 .. spark:function:: pmod(n, m) -> [same as n]